-Sem: F, S, M Pre-Req: DSPR 0800 and DSPW 0800 or acceptable placement scores Co-Req: None
+Sem: F, S, M 3 Lec. hrs./week Pre-Reg: DSPR 0800 and DSPW 0800 or acceptable placement scores

 A course designed to emphasize the development of writing skills applied to different purposes with emphasis on logic, organization, levels of usage, information gathering, and audience awareness.
 Familiarity with basic essay form and outlining techniques is assumed.